Doing it for the kids

 If you want to position yourself to both leave – and lead – a positive legacy, Griffith’s Masters of Business Administration is the global leader in how to get there.

-Placing first in Corporate Knights’ Better World MBA ranking, for the third consecutive year, the Griffith MBA is recognised as offering sustainable, responsible business education.
+Placing first in Corporate Knights’ Better World MBA ranking, for the fifth consecutive year, the Griffith MBA is recognised as offering sustainable, responsible business education.

 And it’s these values that student Rachell Hansen keeps returning to.
 What really intrigued me about Griffith’s MBA was that it was focusing on responsible leadership and a lot of the core principals of the program really aligned to my values.
 I loved that it was focusing on the sustainable development goals, that issues like climate change and sustainability were in the core of what we were learning.
 It just makes you feel like you’re not just doing an MBA, you’re doing a degree that has purpose, that’s values driven, I found that really unique.